build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ## Creating configurable endpoint

 The first thing we need to do is import the server certificate to AWS Certificate Manager (ACM).
-We need three things, the server certificate, the server private key, and the certificate chain we also created earlier.
+We need three things: the server certificate, the server private key, and the certificate chain we also created earlier.

 ![Image showing the import of server certificate to ACM.](images/import-server-cert-acm.png)